Governed Intelligence

 Define the standard.
 Build the architecture.
 Certify the people.

 Financial services, biotech, aviation - industries where the complexity of the governance problem matches the complexity of the solution.
 The methodology is published and open.
-The research is co-authored.
 The architecture is designed for regulated environments where compliance isn't a cost centre - it's the licence to operate.